LennartKeller/trf_training_tut/text/Poutyne.md

 ### Metrics

-Unlike the Huggingface `Trainer`, which expects all external metrics a single function to compute them all at once, in Poutyne the `Model` or `Experiment`classes are equipped with a list of functions, each of which represents a different metric.
+Unlike the Huggingface `Trainer`, which expects all external metrics a single function to compute them all at once, in Poutyne, the `Model` or `Experiment` classes are equipped with multiple single functions for each metric.
 Like the loss, functions that compute other performance metrics receive the model's output alongside the targets (extracted by collation function).
 Because `transformer` models return not only the logits or predictions of a model but also other things, it is not possible to use Poutynes built-in metrics out of the box.
 They expect the output to be a single tensor containing the logits of the model, so we create a wrapper for metric functions that extracts them from the output and passes them to the metric.